504 King: Route

 In the west, route 504A King starts at Dundas West station on Line 2 Bloor–Danforth.
 From there, the route goes a short distance south of Bloor Street along Dundas Street West to Roncesvalles Avenue, where it continues farther south on Roncesvalles Avenue, crossing Howard Park Avenue and route 506 Carlton.
 504A King passes the Roncesvalles Carhouse as it approaches Queen Street West and the Queensway.

 South of Queen Street West and the Queensway, the route turns east along King Street.
 At Dufferin Street, 504B streetcars from Dufferin Gate Loop merge with 504A streetcars to provide a combined service along King Street to Sumach Street.
 Continuing further east to Bathurst Street, the 504 enters a transit mall where automobiles have restrictions so as not to impede streetcar service.
 Continuing eastward past Spadina Avenue, the 504 route passes St. Andrew station at University Avenue and King station at Yonge Street, both on Line 1 Yonge–University.
 At Jarvis Street, the transit mall ends and routes 504A and 504B continue to Sumach Street, where route 504A turns south on Cherry Street to proceed to Distillery Loop.
 Route 504B continues on King Street, as the street bends northeast to merge with Queen Street East, then crosses the Queen Street Viaduct and the Don River to arrive at Broadview Avenue.

 Route 504B turns north on Broadview Avenue.
 Continuing on Broadview Avenue, route 504B eventually crosses Danforth Avenue arriving at Broadview station on Line 2 Bloor–Danforth.

 King Street Transit Priority Corridor

 Route 504 King passes through the King Street Transit Priority Corridor, a transit mall located between Bathurst Street and Jarvis Street.
 Within the mall, there are restrictions on road traffic to prevent the obstruction of transit vehicles.
-Trucks and cars may enter the traffic mall, but must leave after a few blocks by turning right; left turns within the transit mall are not allowed.
+Trucks and cars may enter the traffic mall, but must leave at the next intersection by turning right – with a few exceptions; left turns within the transit mall are not allowed.